 The ratio of students to trainers must not be greater than six students to one trainer.

+When completing the VR1824, Referral for Contracted Pre-ETS Services, the VR counselor indicates whether they are requesting services that are provided remotely, in a setting where the trainer and student are in the same location, or a combination of both.

+It is the responsibility of the Pre-ETS trainer to ensure the approved environment(s) are used in the delivery of the services.
+For more information refer to VR-SFP 3.6.4.1 Remote Service Delivery.

 Items such as uniforms, transportation, and required tools and equipment may be authorized by the VR counselor to support a student's participation in Pre-ETS training if such items are necessary and are supported by the documented employment goal.
 Items are considered on an item-by-item basis and may be provided only for students who have been determined to be eligible for VR services, not those who are receiving Pre-ETS as potentially eligible.

 No supported employment assessments or benchmarks are included in Pre-ETS.

 To change a Pre-ETS service description, process, procedure, or outcome required for payment, the VR division director must approve the VR3472, Contracted Service Modification Request form, before the change is implemented.
+For more information refer to VR-SFP 3.6.4.2 Evaluation of Service Delivery.

 15.3.1 Similar Contracted Services